tknerr/linus-kitchen/cookbooks/vm/files/default/desktop_readme.md

  * System Settings -> Region & Language
  * System Settings -> Details -> Date & Time

-If you have a totally different keymap (e.g. on a MacBook) you can always reconfigure it:
+In case your input language is missing, or you have a totally different keymap (e.g. on a MacBook) you can always reconfigure it:
 ```
 sudo dpkg-reconfigure keyboard-configuration
 ```